-Yamadori bonsai describes just one of many ways to begin growing bonsai trees.
+Yamadori bonsai describes just one of many ways to begin creating bonsai trees.

 The word itself, literally translated from Japanese, means "collecting plants in the mountains."